Cynthia J Girman

 What do you attribute your success to?

-I am a very driven person, and throughout my 45-year career, I was always pursuing more and more.
-I was very active in the methodology space and in the real-world evidence for regulatory purposes space, which gave me a lot of visibility for the companies I worked for and within the professional societies.
-I organized symposia, spoke at conferences, moderated sessions, and even delivered a plenary talk at one annual meeting.
+I am a goal-oriented woman, and throughout my 45-year career, I was always pursuing more publications, presentations, symposia, and funding for studies.
+I was active in the methodology space and in real-world evidence for regulatory purposes, which gave me visibility within the professional societies of our field and for my employer.
+I organized countless symposia, spoke at conferences, moderated sessions, led working groups and delivered a plenary talk at an annual meeting and was on the Board of our international professional society in pharmacoepidemiology.
 I also served on the methodology committee of PCORI for 11 years, always maintaining a focus on improving methods and study design.
-I guess my workaholic attitude and my constant drive to improve methodology and study design in pharmaceutical research is what I would attribute my success to.
+My constant drive to improve methodology and study design in epidemiology and outcomes research led me to the success I've had.
 However, I now know that true accomplishment is not about how much you achieve in your job, what accolades you have, how many publications you have, or how much money you make.
-It's all about how at peace you feel, how much love you have, and how much you give to others.
+It's all about the peace you feel, how much love and compassion you have for others, and how much you give to others.
+I learned that the hard way, when we lost our son.

 What’s the best career advice you’ve ever received?

-Professionally, the best advice I received was to tell a story.
-I think storytelling is what we should be doing with statistical reports, epidemiology reports, and reports for regulators.
-It's not just about presenting facts - we need to tell a story because that's what conveys what the data are really saying.
-Personally, the most meaningful advice came from my son after he died, when we were writing the book together.
+Professionally, the best advice I received was to 'tell a story'.
+Storytelling is what we should be doing with statistical reports, epidemiology reports, and reports for regulators.
+It's not just about presenting facts - we need to tell a story to convey what the data are really saying.
+Personally, the most meaningful advice came from my son after he died, when we were co-writing a book together.
 He said, 'Don't let life just happen to you.
 Make life happen for you.'
-He repeated this to me because we all tend to just get up and go through the routines all day long and then collapse into bed - that's letting life happen to us.
-But we need to grasp it, we need to make things happen for us, we need to make the life we want, and we need to do the things we enjoy.
-It's your life, it's not anybody else's life.
+He repeated this to me on several occasions.
+We all tend to get up and just go through the routines all day long and then collapse into bed - that's letting life happen to us.
+But we really need to grasp it, we need to make things happen for us, we need to make the life we want, and we need to do the things we enjoy.
+It's your life, not anybody else's.
+You are meant to enjoy it.

 What advice would you give to young women entering your industry?